 At our meeting Colgrass and I had a vigorous and stimulating discussion about music in general and the new piece in particular.
 Michael is a brilliant thinker, and a triple-threat author, composer and lecturer.
 He was excited about including steel drums in his music, and I was looking forward to getting a part from someone who actually knew percussion instruments first-hand.
 I gave him the same diagrams and general suggestions regarding pans that I had given to Bruce Mather.
 I also made it a point to stress the importance of keeping the proliferation of equipment under control if he wanted to hear his piece played more than once.
 Unfortunately, even a percussionist-composer can lose control of this very practical dimension of working with a percussion group.

 When I saw the final score for A Flute in the Kingdom of Drums and Bells I felt completely deflated.
 The steel pan part was very well written and collaborated beautifully with the solo flute; however, the total inventory of equipment required for the piece was enormous, including a grand piano.
 Part of the conception for the piece was the flutist physically “visiting” various percussion stations, and interacting with the performer(s) there.
 That made consolidating the placement of all the instruments even more problematic.
 The final setup for the concert, given on January 11, 1995, completely covered the stage in Toronto’s George Weston Recital Hall, a venue that can fit a whole symphony orchestra!
-Michael’s piece had to be programmed as the entire first half, so it could be set in advance and then struck during intermission to make room for the rest of the repertoire on the program.
+In order to have enough room for the other repertoire, Michael’s piece had to be programmed as the entire second half of the concert.
+That way it could be partially set in advance and then fully re-positioned during intermission.
 Needless to say, touring with such a program was completely unworkable, not to mention impossible to finance.
 Marina, who travels with a flute and a piccolo, was frustrated and baffled.
 So was I. Strangely, I think Michael was too.
 As with Mather’s concerto, Colgrass’s piece was performed only once.
-He eventually returned to the steel drum in his Pan Trio, composed for the virtuoso Liam Teague in 2008.
+He eventually returned to the steel drums in his Pan Trio (for tenor pans, harp and percussion), composed for the virtuoso Liam Teague in 2008.

-Although the Panyards instruments were slightly darker sounding, and had a bit more resistance than Harrigin’s, they were beautifully tuned and crafted.
-In addition, Panyards sent me a pair of stands with carrying bag, and heavy-duty cases for the pans.
-I was very happy to agree to their terms, and for several years my photo appeared in Panyards’ advertising along with many really great players.
+Although the Panyard instruments were slightly darker sounding, and had a bit more resistance than Harrigin’s, they were beautifully tuned and crafted.
+In addition, Panyard sent me a pair of stands with carrying bag, and heavy-duty cases for the pans.
+I was very happy to agree to their terms, and for several years my photo appeared in Panyard’s advertising along with many really great players.
 I often cringed when I saw my picture in their catalogues.

 In 1997 Paul Ormandy asked Robin Engelman to compose a piece featuring steel drums.
 Knowing my pans, and planning on NEXUS performing the new piece too, Robin wrote a quintet featuring double tenors as a prominent voice.
 The resulting work, Lullaby for Esmé, became a staple on our concerts for a number of years, and was recorded in 2001 on the CD Lullaby.